-- If you move to a different county within 30 days of an upcoming election, you can vote at your previous polling place.
+- If you move to a different county within the fifth Monday of an upcoming election, you can vote at your previous polling place.

-- If you move to a different county more than 30 days before an upcoming election, you must register to vote in your new county.
+- If you move to a different county more than the fifth Monday before an upcoming election, you must register to vote in your new county.
 You will not be eligible to vote in your previous county.

 You can request a replacement precinct card (voter registration card) from your county registration office if you have:

 - Not received your card within 4 weeks after you applied for registration.